nekernel-org/nekernel/ReadMe.md

 # ZKA Kernel Architecture (Mark 1)

-ZKA is an operating system kernel of New OS.
+ZKA is an operating system Kernel of New OS.

 ## Installation:

-- MinGW/GCC for the kernel and bootloader.
+- MinGW/GCC for the Kernel and bootloader.
 - Netwide Assembler/NDK to output COFF/PEF object code.

 ### Start by cloning the OS: